techsoft3d/hc-caas-usermanagement/README.md

 ## Integrate with your own Node-Based Server Application

 ### Server Side
-To integrate CaaS Account Handling into your own server application as a node module, follow the steps below.
+To integrate CaaS User Management into your own server application as a node module, follow the steps below.
-1. Install the module with `npm install hc-caas-account-handling`
+1. Install the module with `npm install hc-caas-user-management`
-2. Import the module with `const caasAccountHandling = require('hc-caas-account-handling');`
+2. Import the module with `const caasUserManagement = require('hc-caas-user-management');`
-3. Start the CaasAccountHandlingServer with caasAccountHandling.start(), providing your express app as a parameter as well as other configuration settings.
+3. Start the CaasAccountHandlingServer with caasUserManagement.start(), providing your express app as a parameter as well as other configuration settings.
 See below for a minimal example:

 ```